dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 )
 ```

-With that, we're going to be able to validate the `yaml` and apply it using bazel.
+With that, we're going to be able to validate the `yaml` and apply it using Bazel.
 See the following commands:
 #### `bazel build`
 ![](assets/image2.png)